bossm0n5t3r/historikie/README.md

-# Historikie - Chrome History Search Extension
+# Historikie - Browser History Search Extension

-A beautiful Chrome extension built with TypeScript that allows you to search your browser history through a clean, modern popup interface.
+A beautiful browser extension built with TypeScript that allows you to search your browser history through a clean, modern popup interface. **Now supports both Chrome and Firefox!**

 ## Features

-- 🔍 **Fast History Search**: Search through your Chrome history with real-time filtering
+- 🔍 **Fast History Search**: Search through your browser history with real-time filtering
-- 🎨 **Beautiful UI**: Clean, modern interface
+- 🎨 **Beautiful UI**: Clean, modern interface with light/dark theme support
 - ⚡ **Instant Results**: Debounced search with immediate feedback
 - 🕒 **Time Display**: Shows when you last visited each page
 - 🌐 **Favicon Support**: Displays website favicons for easy recognition
 - ⌨️ **Keyboard Navigation**: Press Enter to open the first result
-- 📱 **Responsive Design**: Works perfectly in the Chrome extension popup
+- 📱 **Responsive Design**: Works perfectly in browser extension popups
+- 🦊 **Cross-Browser**: Supports both Chrome and Firefox with unified codebase

 ## Installation